andidp/resident_live/README.md

 # resident_live
+This work-in-progress.
-Apps for record the activity in small citizens, named "RT = Rukun Tetangga" in Indonesia.
+This Application is for recording the activity in small citizens, named "RT = Rukun Tetangga" in Indonesia.
+This app can use too in other country.